China: An International Journal

 China: An International Journal covers politics, economics, society, geography, law, culture and international relations in modern China, including Hong Kong, Macau, and Taiwan.
+The journal is published by NUS Press Singapore.

+The journal is edited by Zheng Yongnian (East Asian Institute) and Yang Dali (University of Chicago).

 Abstracting and indexing

 The journal is abstracted in Social Sciences Citation Index®, Journal Citation Reports/Social Sciences Edition, Current Contents®/Social and Behavioral Sciences, International Bibliography of the Social Sciences, Bibliography of Asian Studies and Econlit.